Testing of Deep Reinforcement Learning Agents with Surrogate Models: Conclusion and Future Work

 \section{Conclusion and Future Work}

-Our approach to test DRL agents uses the interaction data produced by the DRL agents during training to train a surrogate model --- i.e., a classifier --- on failure and non-failure environment configurations.
-Then, it uses the failure prediction output of the surrogate model, as a fitness function to be maximized, so as to achieve high failure-exposure capabilities of the generated environment configurations while saving computation time.
-Our empirical results show that our search-based approach is able to generate more failures than the state-of-the-art sampling approach and that such failures are more diverse in all case studies.
+Our approach to test DRL agents uses the interaction data produced by the DRL agents during training to train a surrogate model --- i.e., a classifier --- on failure and non-failure (i.e., pass) environment configurations.
+Then, it uses the failure prediction output of the surrogate model, as a fitness function to be maximized, to achieve high failure-exposure capabilities of the generated environment configurations while saving computation time.
+Our empirical results show that our search-based approach is able to generate 50\% more failures than the state-of-the-art sampling approach and that such failures are more diverse in all case studies (on average, 78\% more diverse regarding input diversity, and 74\% more diverse regarding output diversity).
+When training failures are effective at testing time, our results show that \tool generates failures that are complementary.
+On the other hand, when training failures are ineffective at testing time, \tool triggers significantly more, and more diverse failures.
 In our future work we plan to increase the diversity of the generated failures by incorporating it into the fitness function.